Nathan-Schwartz/WarShadow/README.md

 # WarShadow

-This was my first project involving HTML, CSS, or Javascript!
-It isn't perfect but I'm happy with the progress I've made while working on it.
-I made this as a submission for the Nvidia Overwolf App Contest that started in the fall of 2015.
+This was my first project involving HTML, CSS, or Javascript.
+I made it as a submission for the Nvidia Overwolf App Contest that started in the fall of 2015.
 I was pleased to learn that I placed first in the Media API division of the Warface category.
 Results were posted [here](http://www.overwolf.com/nvidia-app-challenge/).

 The app itself can be found on the Overwolf App store [here](http://store.overwolf.com/app/Nathan-Schwartz).
 <br><br>